CIBC-Internal/python/Doc/library/os.rst

    calls to :func:`unsetenv` don't update ``os.environ``, so it is actually preferable to delete items of ``os.environ``.

+   .. audit-event:: os.unsetenv key os.unsetenv

-   Availability: most flavors of Unix, Windows.
+   .. availability:: most flavors of Unix.

 .. _os-newstreams: